rawkingo/EDIBO/README.md

 ! - logical negation.
 This inverts a true condition into false [ !false ] - is true
 -o - this is logical **OR**.
 If one of the operands is true, than the condition becomes true [ $a -lt 20 -o $b -gt 100] is true
+-a - this is logical **AND**.
+If both the operands, then the condition becomes true otherwise false [ $a -lt 20 -a $b -gt 100] is false